radian-software/selectrum/README.md

 mode](https://github.com/emacs-mirror/emacs/commit/213643a890913f10bac710ca8537e8b1125941d6)
 which will be included in Emacs 27.
 It is basically a variation of Icomplete that behaves more like Ido.
 As such, Fido mode does not offer solutions to the problems outlined in the above sections.

-To be transparent, there are a few standard Emacs features which are not implemented in Selectrum (mostly because I was unaware they existed) but which do work in Icomplete: for example, some of the special `completion-*` user options such as `completion-ignored-extensions`.
-I do not see any design reason these features cannot all be incorporated into Selectrum eventually.
+On the upside, Icomplete is the most API compliant enhanced completion UI available.
+Selectrum also covers the most important aspects of the API and strives to achieve full compliance, as well.
+For the few edge cases left, see the Caveats section.

 ### Icicles